haconehack/hack/README.md

 Pray for me! thanks!

 [History of job]
-- from a member hacker of wowcode team of south korea.
+- 2005: Information Security Major (in school)
-- Information Security Major (in school)
+- 2003~2006: isec.pl responsibility hacker (main researcher).
-- isec.pl responsibility hacker (main researcher).
+- 2001: from a member hacker of wowcode team of south korea.
-- format string bug attack initial exploit publisher hacker (researcher)
+- 1999: format string bug attack initial exploit publisher hacker (researcher)

 I'm 5 more years an hacker exploited.